Inferis/Inferis.github.io/content/posts/2015-05-27-swift-an-array-of-protocols.md

 *(Note: The actual code was obviously different but similar.)*

-This is pretty simple: I have a `ThingyManager` which manages thingies (not very good in this case, but I disgress), and whenever something changes I'd like to notifier one or more instances of said changes.
+This is pretty simple: I have a `ThingyManager` which manages thingies (not very good in this case, but I disgress), and whenever something changes I'd like to notify one or more instances of said changes.
 This is where `ThingyNotifier` comes in; as you can see, there's more than one thing to be notified of.

 You'll also notice that there are 3 methods left to be implemented: `addNotifier`, `removeNotifier` and `notifyAll`.